Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 ![cover](Cover.png)

 Above everything else in software development, I really enjoy building frameworks that enable other developers to create something cool.
-Sometimes, when chasing that perfect design I have in mind, I find myself coming up with weird hacks to push the programming language to the limit.
+Sometimes, when chasing that perfect design I have in mind, I find myself coming up with weird hacks that really push the C# language to the limit.

 One such case happened not so long ago, when my coworker and I were looking at how to avoid specifying generic arguments in places where the compiler should be able to guess it based on return type.
-He said it was impossible seeing as C# can only infer generic arguments based on method parameters -- however I was able to come up with a way to prove him wrong.
+He said it was impossible seeing as C# can only infer generic arguments from method parameters -- however I was able to come up with a way to prove him wrong.

-In this article I will show how you can use a little trick to simulate return type inference in C#, as well as some examples where that can be useful.
+In this article I will show the little trick I came up with to simulate return type inference, as well as some examples where that can be useful.

 ## Type inference